SamuelBG13/blogged_cheesecake/We taught a robot how to eat apples.md

 ###### → Efficient constrain of the joint space

-In the previous section we summarized our lidar approach.
-One of the challenges of learning the usual values of the lidars as a function of the joints is the fact that the joint space is huge - imagine all the possible permutations of seven joints!
-This poses several practical problems.
 The ProMP distribution $$  p(\vec{q}|\vec{w})_{t}$$  over the joints effectively constrains the portion of joint space that we use.
-By sampling trajectories from learned ProMPs we are able to explore in efficient ways, while keeping the system stochastic.
+By sampling trajectories from learned ProMPs we are able to explore in efficient ways (for example to train the lidar classification networks) while keeping the system stochastic.

 ###### → Integration with the sensors